jaredfiorali/infrastructure/README.md

 Given the speed difference between the two disk types (SSD vs USB), slower long term volumes are provisioned on the USB drives while the volumes that require speed are stored on the SSD's.
 The majority of volumes are configured with 2 replicas in the event a single node goes down.

+A small subset (~10G) of "critical" data is [sent to an Amazon S3 bucket](https://ca-central-1.console.aws.amazon.com/console/home), in order to ensure that data will be secure in the event of an unrecoverable error in the cluster.
+Data being backed up includes (but is not limited to): dawarich, home-assistant, influxdb.

 ## Applications

 ### Media Management